-On October 18, 2011, your Board requested that the Los Angeles County Sheriff's Department (Department) report back on the motion to immediately implement the recommendations previously made by Special Counsel Merrick Bobb and the Office of Independent Review.
-In addition, your Board requested the Department report back on deputy worn video cameras, the status of the Department's hiring practices, sting audits, a force rollout team, and the length of time deputies serve in the jails.
-Attached is an update on each recommendation from the June 20, 2012, response.
+On October 18, 2011, the Board requested that the Los Angeles County Sheriff's Department (Department) report back on the motion to immediately implement the recommendations previously made by Special Counsel Merrick Bobb and the Office of Independent Review (OIR).
+In addition, the Board requested the Department report back on deputy worn video cameras, the status of the Department's hiring practices, sting audits, a force rollout team, and the length of time deputies serve in the jails.
+Attached is an update on each recommendation from the September 18, 2012, response.